lowRISC/opentitan/hw/ip/otbn/dv/tracer/README.md

 zero or more `U` records, followed by a final `V` record.

-Whilst the tracer does not aim to detect bugs, there may be instances where the signals it traces do something unexpected that requires special behaviour.
+Whilst the tracer does not aim to detect bugs, there may be instances where the signals it traces do something unexpected that requires special behavior.
 Where this happens, the string `"ERR"` will be placed somewhere in the line that contains information about the unexpected signals.
 See information on Memory Write (`W`) lines below for an example. `ERR` will not be present in